SourabhMulik/START_Hackathon/README.md

 **Strategic Insights for Land and Water Conflicts (Question 3):**
 - Conduct a brainstorming session to generate strategic insights based on research and findings from questions 1 and 2.
-- Develop solutions for land degradation and restoration, tailored to local and global initiatives such as the G20 Global Land Restoration Initiative.

 **Developing Dashboard Solutions (Question 4):**
 - Create an interactive, data-driven dashboard for stakeholders to visualize trends in population density, land cover change, and vegetation productivity.